galleon/SparkExtract/README.md

 hdfs dfs -mkdir /user/tog

-## How to run the app
-spark-submit --executor-cores 2 --num-executors 2 --master yarn-cluster --class Main  --archives target/universal/sparkextract-1.0.zip#prout --jars target/universal/sparkextract-1.0/lib/org.apache.poi.poi-3.14.jar,target/universal/sparkextract-1.0/lib/org.apache.poi.poi-scratchpad-3.14.jar,target/universal/sparkextract-1.0/lib/org.datanucleus.datanucleus-api-jdo-5.0.3.jar,target/universal/sparkextract-1.0/lib/org.datanucleus.datanucleus-core-5.0.3.jar,target/universal/sparkextract-1.0/lib/org.datanucleus.datanucleus-rdbms-5.0.3.jar target/scala-2.10/sparkextract_2.10-1.0.jar

 # On cluster

-sbt clean universal:packageBin
+I dont use anymore sbt but gradle (http://gradle.org) sbt clean universal:packageBin

+Therefore, you should use:
+ - gradle distZip

+The build.gradle assume that you have a local maven repository.

+To run the code, use:

-spark-submit --executor-cores 2 --num-executors 2 --master yarn-cluster --class Main  --archives target/universal/sparkextract-1.0.zip#prout --conf spark.driver.extraClassPath='prout/sparkextract-1.0/lib/*'  --conf spark.executor.extraClassPath='prout/sparkextract-1.0/lib/*' target/scala-2.10/sparkextract_2.10-1.0.jar
+- spark-submit --executor-cores 2 --num-executors 2 --master yarn-cluster --class Main --archives build/distributions/SparkExtract-0.1-SNAPSHOT.zip#myLibs --conf spark.driver.extraClassPath='myLibs/SparkExtract-0.1-SNAPSHOT/lib/' --conf spark.executor.extraClassPath='myLibs/SparkExtract-0.1-SNAPSHOT/lib/' --jars ../myRepo/poi-scratchpad-3.14.jar,../myRepo/poi-3.14.jar   build/libs/SparkExtract-0.1-SNAPSHOT.jar

-The file is generated in a directory which name comes from UUID Use
+The result file is generated in a directory which name comes from UUID Use

 hdfs dfs -ls